Find Trade Colleges

 36 Yearly Graduations

 The 10th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their undergraduate certificate is Victor Valley College.
-Each year, around 10,700 students seeking various degrees attend the university.
-The aircraft powerplant technology/technician program at Victor Valley College awarded 36 undergraduate certificates during the 2020-2021 school year.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 11% were women.
+Each year, around 9,900 students seeking various degrees attend the university.
+For the 2021-2022 academic year, 36 undergraduate certificates were handed out to aircraft powerplant technology/technician majors at Victor Valley College.
+About 5% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 36 Yearly Graduations

 The 10th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their undergraduate certificate is Georgia Northwestern Technical College.
-Roughly 6,600 attend the school each year.
-For the 2020-2021 academic year, 36 undergraduate certificates were handed out to aircraft powerplant technology/technician majors at Georgia Northwestern Technical College.
-Of these students, 6% were women and 17% were members of underrepresented racial-ethnic groups.
+During the 2021-2022 academic year, 36 people received their undergraduate certificate in aircraft powerplant technology/technician from Georgia Northwestern Technical College.

 #12